plone/plone.exportimport/README.md

 This package is a slimmer version of the awesome [collective.exportimport](https://github.com/collective/collective.exportimport).

-While `collective.exportimport` supports older Plone versions and Python 2, and also takes care of data conversion from Archetypes to Dexterity, this package focus only on latest Plone and Python.
+While `collective.exportimport` supports older Plone versions and Python 2, and also takes care of data conversion from Archetypes to Dexterity, this package focuses only on latest Plone and Python.

 ## Documentation